studio-b12/goat/docs/book/src/project-structure/index.md

 As you might know, you can extract often used snippets into their own Goatfiles which then can be re-used in other files either via the [`use`](../goatfile/import-statement.md) or via the [`execute`](../goatfile/execute-statement.md) statement.

 If you have multiple projects which share similar backend logic, the best approach is to collect shared routines in a separate dependency.
-For example, you could create a separate git repository with some utility Goatfiles which is then added as a git sub-module to your main projects.
+For example, you could create a separate Git repository with some utility Goatfiles, which is then added as a Git sub-module to your main projects.
 Make sure to prefix the name of the target directory in your projects with an underscore (`_`), so that the Goat CLI will not try to execute them by accident.

 Example use-cases for that could be
 - logging in with one or more user accounts
 - setting default headers for all requests
-- encapsuling common procedures like creating and cleaning up entities
+- encapsulating common procedures like creating and cleaning up entities

 ## File Structure

-In our projects at B12 Touch, we employ the following file structure for API integration tests in all our projects.
+In our projects, we employ the following file structure for API integration tests in all our projects.
 Maybe you can use this for inspiration for your own structure.

 ```
 integrationtests/